gdarko/digital-license-manager/readme.txt

 23. License check form displayed by using block or shortcode

 == Changelog ==

+= 1.6.2 =

+*Release date - 25 April 2024*

+* Fix issue introduced in v1.6.1 that caused the plugin to ignore generator's valid_for and activations_limit when creating licenses from orders
+* Improved error logging for the order license creation process

 = 1.6.1 =
 *Release date - 22 April 2024*